-We highly recommend wearing solid colors or simple plaid.
+We highly recommend wearing solid colors or simple plaid for your fall family pictures.
 That means no logos, obtrusive patterns, or graphics.

 5. Consider Your Art

-A family portrait session typically includes a family’s plan to create portrait art for the home.
+A family portrait session typically includes planning your family’s portrait art creation for the home.
 If you have a specific room you plan to put your final artwork in, consider the colors of that room and build the color scheme from there.

-We’re not even kidding – have everyone try on the outfit and line up together.
-Or if you are unable to do this, take all the outfits and lie them out on the floor.
+We’re not even kidding – have everyone try on the fall family photo outfits and line up together.
+Or if you are unable to do this, take all the fall family outfits and lie them out on the floor.
 Seeing the outfits together and making sure everything fits well will truly help visualize how the colors, layers, and accessories work together and what you may need to switch out or add.

 Now that you’re feeling inspired, start picking out those outfits!